knee-cola/jest-mock-promise/README.md

 Synchronous Promise is usefull for testing an async component.

-We'll look at an exmaple of testing a method, which multiplies two numbers provided as a promise payload, after which it passes the result by calling a callback function.
+We'll look at an example of testing a method, which multiplies two numbers provided as a promise payload, after which it passes the result by calling a callback function.
 Here's the code of the component we want to test:
 ```javascript
 // ./src/component.js
 import Promise from 'es6-promise';